 Your focus should always be on the person or people at the other end of your video conference.
 Avoid typing on your keyboard, turn off all sounds on your phone, and close yourself into a room with no or minimal background noise.

-Do speak clearly
+Always speak clearly

 An audio check should be done before the virtual meeting begins to ensure that everyone can hear you.
 Know your material – uncertainty will cause you to mumble.
 Speak naturally but slowly and annunciate each word.